OmniFocus Plug-In Directory

 Total of Estimated Minutes

 OmniFocus allows you to assign estimated durations to actions, action groups, and projects.
-Estimating how long something is going to take gives it more definition and helps ensure that you don’t take on too much work all at once.
+Estimating how long something will take gives it more definition and helps ensure you don’t take on too much work all at once.

-This plug-in calculates the total time (in minutes) of everything that you have selected in the outline.
-For example, if you have a Today perspective that shows you everything you’d like to get done today, you could switch to this perspective, select everything in the outline, and use this plug-in to calculate the total time that these tasks will take.
+This plug-in calculates the total time (in minutes) of everything you select in the outline.
+For example, if you have a Today perspective that shows you everything you’d like to get done today, you could switch to this perspective, select everything in the outline, and use this plug-in to calculate the total time these tasks will take.

 Update Reviews

-While you can use the Review feature in an ad-hoc manner (i.e. review projects as they become available), you may prefer a more regimented review schedule.
+While you can use the Review feature ad hoc (i.e., review projects as they become available), you may prefer a more regimented review schedule.
 For example, you might want to align the project review dates so that you review all projects with a weekly review cadence on Fridays, all monthly review projects on the first of the month, and all annual review projects on January 15.
 That’s where this plug-in comes in.

 The Update Reviews plug-in allows you to specify the dates of upcoming weekly, monthly, and annual reviews.
-When you launch the script, you’ll be prompted to specify a date for each of these review frequencies.
-The review dates for projects that aren’t reviewed either weekly, monthly or annually will be left unchanged.
+When you launch the script, you’ll be prompted to specify a date for each review frequency.
+The review dates for projects that aren’t reviewed weekly, monthly or annually will be left unchanged.
 Check out Joe Buhlig’s blog post to learn more.